Marvin510/ChicagoSpeedViolations/README.md

-# Marvin Miranda Olmedo
-# Chicago Speed Violations - Individual Project
+# Marvin Miranda Olmedo - Chicago Speed Violations

 ## The making process of visualization# 1

+- There are more cameras in poorer areas than in rich areas.
+Specifically if Hardship Index is above 70.

 While doing the data exploration assignment, I questioned the skewness of some cameras.
 For example, Camera ID 149 had by far the most violations.
 I found it interesting and thought it deserved a deeper analysis and understanding.